 our marginal tax rate is the rate you'll pay on your next dollar of income, so in your planning it's important to know what it likely will be.
-Last year, the tax brackets underwent significant changes under the Tax Cuts and Jobs Act (TCJA).
+Two years ago, the tax brackets underwent significant changes under the TCJA.